-All of the proposed strategies would involve a movement away from the "organic" internally funded growth that had characterized their business to date, and could quite possibly require dilution of Jan and Petr's economic interests and operating control of the business.
+Many of the proposed strategies would involve a movement away from the "organic" internally funded growth that had characterized their business to date, and could quite possibly require dilution of Jan and Petr's economic interests and operating control of the business.

-They believed that the Czech business environment, despite the country's likely accession into the European Union in 2003, was a hostile environment for any new business.
+They believed that the Czech business environment, despite the country's accession into the E.U. in 2004, was a hostile environment for any new business.
 They knew that their strong presence in the Czech market could serve as a deterrent to new entrants, and that a new entrant would have to endure a lot of costs as they learned the local landscape.